wilsonzlin/wilsonl.in-docs/src/nanoscript/1/0/General/Quick start.md

 - Attempting to execute an operation that does not exist or with operands that don't match its signature (e.g. comparing a string to a number)
 - Using a variable before it's declared

-Type annotations can be added to variables, functions (return type), and parameters.
-Depending on how the interpreter is run, they are ignored, used for runtime type checking, or required for compile-time type enforcement.
+Type modifiers can be added to variables, functions (return type), and parameters.
+Depending on how the interpreter is run, they are ignored, used for runtime type hinting, or required for compile-time static type checking.